Clara Furse: London Stock Exchange

 Furse listed the 200-year-old exchange on its own market in 2001.
-Very strong growth followed a major technology upgrade to Tradelect and an international focus to its listings business.
-Tradelect eventually provided sub-millisecond trading, consistently setting new records for latency in exchange trading.
-Daily electronic trading volumes grew by 82% and profits grew by 52% in 2007, the Exchange announced, allowing it to recoup the full £40m cost of investment in under a year.
-This rapid growth prompted a record five unsolicited or hostile bids in under two and half years from late 2004 to early 2007.
-Deutsche Boerse, Euronext, Macquarie, and Nasdaq (who twice failed to acquire the Exchange despite garnering nearly 30% of the stock), launched bids at prices from £5.30 to £12.43.
-The Exchange conducted an unprecedented number of successful bid defenses before completing its merger with Borsa Italiana in October 2007, which provided the foundation for a diversification into derivatives, fixed income, clearing and settlement.
-In 2011, the new CEO replaced Tradelect with an even faster trading engine developed by Millennium IT in Sri Lanka.
+Very strong growth followed a major technology upgrade to TradElect and an international focus to its listings business, which prompted a record five unsolicited or hostile bids in under two and half years from late 2004 to early 2007.
+Deutsche Boerse, Euronext, Macquarie, and Nasdaq (who twice failed to acquire the exchange despite garnering nearly 30% of the stock), launched bids at prices from £5.30 to £12.43.
+The exchange conducted an unprecedented number of successful bid defences before completing its merger with Borsa Italiana in October 2007, which provided the foundation for a diversification into derivatives, fixed income, clearing and settlement.
+TradElect proved to be decisive in the Exchange’s exponential growth, achieving the best latencies of any major exchange in the world at the time.
+The Exchange recouped the £40m of investment in under 12 months, driving profit growth of 52% in its first full year (2007/08).